CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

      > Note: Wait for 5 mins before performing the next step

+     > **More information** - Once you execute the above command, the manifests in your forked repository provision a few namespaces, deploy workloads, and provide some team-specific configuration.
+Using this repository with GitOps creates the following resources on your kubernetes cluster:

+     > *Namespaces*: cluster-config, team-a, team-b

+     > *Deployment*: cluster-config/azure-vote

+     > *ConfigMap*: team-a/endpoints

+     > The config-agent polls Azure for new or updated configurations.

 ## Task 3: Validate the sourceControlConfiguration

-1. Validate whether the **sourceControlConfiguration** was successfully created and the **compliance** state is Installed.
-If it is pending, retry the same command again after sometime.
+1. Now, to validate whether the **sourceControlConfiguration** was successfully created and the **compliance** state is Installed, you have to run the command given below.

+   > Note: If the state is pending, retry the same command again after every 1 minute.

    ```
    az k8sconfiguration show --resource-group $ResourceGroup --name cluster-config --cluster-name microk8s-cluster --cluster-type connectedClusters
    ```
      > Note: that the sourceControlConfiguration resource is updated with compliance status, messages, and debugging information in the output.

-   The output should be as shown:
+   The output should include the following value as given here: ```"complianceState": "Installed"```

    ![](.././media/05.png)